Syniti and SAP Deepen Collaboration to Provide Smooth SAP S/4HANA Deployments

 As plans develop, it’s important to look at data in terms of a value stream.
 Try to identify areas where data could be more helpful in driving the business’ agenda, whether that’s in procurement or finance, and build your transformation plan to drive data, process, and business improvement in those areas.

-With custom code, it’s more an issue of re-evaluation: what’s important for the business to take with them to S/4HANA and which code is best to be retired.
 “We find that 40-60% of custom code is not used,” said Hoffman, citing an area business could immediately focus on to improve system agility.
 “The rest (of an enterprises’ custom code) might be strategic and useful but it limits your ability to adapt to SAP platform innovations.”
-Hoffman went to on discuss how more custom code enhancements in ECC/legacy, ultimately means, the more transformation work you’ll need to do to migrate them over.
-At this planning stage, it’s worth evaluating which processes you’ve customized (most likely for a good reason at the time) could be standardized as per S/4HANA recommendations.
-Over the long-term, it’s very likely this wouldn’t hurt the business.
-In fact, it would likely provide more benefits through greater access to SAP functionality and automatic upgrades in the future.
+Hoffman went to on discuss how more custom code enhancements in ECC or legacy systems, ultimately means, the more transformation work you’ll need to do to migrate them over.

 The next part of the preparation process is to delve into the transformation’s critical areas of data and custom code, using technology to assess where data / custom code is causing the biggest issues and conversely where value may be hidden.